Healthy Homes Assessment Broadmeadows

 Draught Stopping Broadmeadows

-If a draft can be noticed from gaps that are not adequate or holes the area requirements to be closed.
+If a draft can be noticed from gaps that are not adequate or holes the area requirements to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections